 The Association may purchase and maintain such insurance for the benefit of its Directors as the Board may from time to time determine.

-o n f i d e n t i a l i t y
+Co n f i d e n t i a l i t y

 Every Director and Officer of the Association shall respect the confidentiality of matters before the Board for consideration “in camera”.

+In addition, each Director must sign, at the beginning of their tenure, a confidentiality agreement.
+All matters before the Board are confidential.
+Breaking this confidentiality can result in removal from the Board of Directors.

 Article XI.
 Officers & Responsibilities of Offices